ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 *RFC EDITOR: please remove this section before publication*

-Discussion of this draft takes place on the HTTP working group mailing list (httpapi@ietf.org), which is archived at <https://mailarchive.ietf.org/arch/browse/httpapi/>.
+Discussion of this draft takes place on the HTTPAPI working group mailing list (httpapi@ietf.org), which is archived at <https://mailarchive.ietf.org/arch/browse/httpapi/>.

 The source code and issues list for this draft can be found at <https://github.com/ietf-wg-httpapi/ratelimit-headers>.